sanskrit-coders/sanskrit-coders.github.io/content/tips/projects.md

 ## Intro
 - People periodically enquire: "Request someone to guide me on: What I have to learn and what I can contribute."
 - Most such people end up contributing nothing despite getting fair project ideas.
 But some do!
+- We hope some of those will contribute and share **good open source code** (perfection not required, WIP is fine).
 - This page seeks to address such enquiries more concisely.

 ## Contribute to existing open source projects